This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 In 1876, samurai were banned from carrying swords, practically ending the legacy of the samurai.

-Nowadays, many of the tea houses have been converted into cafes, restaurants and boutiques and several are still used by geisha.
+Nowadays, many of the tea houses have been converted into cafes, restaurants, and boutiques however several are still used by geisha.

 Kaikaro Tea House is the largest tea house in the Higashi Chaya District.
 It was built in 1820.